KxSystems/docs/docs/cloud/aws/index.md

 Kdb+ databases are stored as a series of files and directories on disk.
 This makes administering databases extremely easy because database files can be manipulated as operating-system files.
-Backing up a kdb+ database can be implemented using any standard file-system backup utility.
+Backing up a kdb+ database can be implemented using any standard filesystem backup utility.
 This is a key difference from traditional databases, which have to have their own cumbersome backup utilities and do not allow direct access to the database files and structure.

-Kdb+’s use of the native file system is also reflected in the way it uses standard operating-system features for accessing data (memory-mapped files), whereas traditional databases use proprietary techniques in an effort to speed up the reading and writing processes.
+Kdb+’s use of the native filesystem is also reflected in the way it uses standard operating-system features for accessing data (memory-mapped files), whereas traditional databases use proprietary techniques in an effort to speed up the reading and writing processes.